 Alternative Careers for Registered Nurses: Finding Renewed Purpose

-Over the past two years, perhaps no job has been more challenging than being a nurse.
+Over the past few years, perhaps no job has been more challenging than being a nurse.
 It’s one of the most demanding careers: helping people overcome illnesses and injuries, communicating with families, working long shifts, and making important decisions every day with other people’s health in your hands.

 This has been especially true during the COVID-19 pandemic, in which hospitals were overfilled, nursing teams were understaffed, and the job was even more demanding.
 For all of the nursing professionals out there, we thank you and applaud you for your dedication, hard work, and unflinching commitment to helping those in need.

 Given these extraordinary circumstances, it’s easy to see why so many nursing professionals are feeling tired, overwhelmed, and burned out.
 If this is how to feel, you are not alone.

 There are probably days when you feel like you’ve completely hit a wall and are thinking that other career besides nursing seem more appealing e.
 And who could blame you?

 I Want to Leave Nursing.
 What Can I Do?